Universal Amphitheatre

-Universal Amphitheatre (later known as Gibson Amphitheatre) was an indoor amphitheatre located in Los Angeles, California, within Universal City.
+Universal Amphitheatre (later known as Gibson Amphitheatre) was an indoor amphitheater located in Los Angeles, California, within Universal City.
 It was built as an outdoor venue, opening in the summer of 1972 with a production of Jesus Christ Superstar.
-It was remodeled and converted into an indoor theatre in 1982 to improve acoustics.
+It was remodeled and converted into an indoor theater in 1982 to improve acoustics.
 The amphitheater closed on September 6, 2013, and was demolished for The Wizarding World of Harry Potter attraction at Universal Studios Hollywood.